src-d/sourced-ce/README.md

 Currently it would print some exceptions, just ignore them.
 It will be fixed after [the issue](https://github.com/src-d/gitbase/issues/808) is resolved.

 After the initialization, the components superset, gitbase, bblfsh and other dependencies will be started.
-Wait a little and open http://localhost:8088

-It would have gitbase datasource already.
+It will automatically open WebUI.
+Use login: `admin` and password `admin` to access it.

+If the UI wasn't opened automatically, you can access it going to http://localhost:8088

 #### Start